Gui-Devz/ninja-page-nodeJs/README.md

 First of all, you'll need the framework Express for the server setup.

--   Use the following command on your terminal: npm install express
+-   Use the following command on your terminal: npm install express (I'm considering you already has NodeJs installed in your machine)

 Then I'd recommend to use nodemon as a devDependencies, just for practicality.